FusionAuth/fusionauth-site/README.md

 npm run start
 ```

 This may take a minute or two.
-Output can be noisy, but do pay attention to the output from `astro-link-validator`, which runs at the very end of the `build` step.
+Output can be noisy, but do pay attention to the output from [`astro-link-checker`](https://github.com/nathan-contino/astro-link-checker), which runs at the very end of the `build`.
 This check ensures that all internal links on the site point to valid URLs.
-For development convenience, this check doesn't fail the build, but you should always keep the broken link count at zero before merging into `main`.
+For development convenience, this check only fails development builds (so it can never break a deploy), but _please_ keep the broken link count at zero before merging into `main`.

 ## Write Content